-A cyanometer is an instrument for measuring “blueness”, specifically the colour intensity of blue sky attributed to inventors Horace-Bénédict de Saussure and Alexander von Humboldt.
+A cyanometer is an instrument for measuring “blueness”, specifically the color intensity of blue sky attributed to inventors Horace-Bénédict de Saussure and Alexander von Humboldt.
 A cyanometer consists of squares of paper dyed in graduated shades of blue and arranged in a color circle that can be held up and compared to the color the sky.
 De Saussure, a Swiss physicist and mountain climber, is credited with inventing the cyanometer in 1789.
 De Saussure’s cyanometer had 53 sections, numbered cards, ranging from white to varying shades of blue (dyed with Prussian blue) and then to black, arranged in a circle; he used the device to measure the color of the sky at Geneva, Chamonix, and Mont Blanc.
 De Saussure concluded, correctly, that the color of the sky was dependent on the amount of particles, water droplets and ice crystals, suspended in the atmosphere.
 Humboldt was also an eager user of the invention on his voyages and explorations in South America.
 He took the tool on an ascent of the Andean mountain Chimborazo, where he set a new record, at the 46th degree of blue, for the darkest sky ever measured thus contributing to de Saussure’s scientific discovery.

 The Cape Blanco Cyanometer is a functional device.
 Print out the image and enlarge to suit.
 Cut as neatly as possible around the outer ring and cut along the grey line of the inner ring to remove the color palette names as a separate reference sheet.
 Hold the ring up to the sky to measure blueness.